htmldbjs/htmldbjs/docs/methods/delete.md

 ### `HTMLDB.delete`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method deletes the record specified by `id` from `tableElement`.

 #### Description